jinwanchen/p4-prosper-loan-data-visualization/README.md

 * `prosperLoanData.csv`
   - Prosper loan data was made available by [Udacity](https://www.udacity.com/) for students enrolled in its __Data Analyst Nanodegree__ program.
   - The data was manually downloaded from this [link](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv).
+  - The file contains data for 113,937 listings across 81 variables including such main features as `BorrowerAPR`, `CreditScoreRangeLower` and `CreditScoreRangeUpper`.
 * `data_dictionary.xlsx`
   - The Excel file lists the names of all variables in the loan data and provides the definition for each variable.
   - The file was manually downloaded from the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0).

 ## Part 1: Exploratory Data Analysis
+### Data Wrangling
+* The structure of the raw dataset was described after a preliminary review of this data.
+* Based on the purpose of analyzing the loan data, identifying the correlation of variables associated with each loan with a borrower's APR, 16 features, which were considered to be most relevant to this investigation, were selected.
+* A sub-dataset containing only these _main_ features was created from the raw dataset.

 ## Part 2: Explanatory Data Analysis